WiLLiAM111333/cozywebsite/backend/docs/dataStructures/SuperMap.md

 ## first

 The `first` method returns the first value of the map.
-Example:

 ```js
 const map = new SuperMap();